khaytsus/rigtool/README.md

 ### Prompt

-The prompt is based on the mode (manual or automatic) and has some dynamic text associated for if out of band, in scan mode, etc, but it always shows the following:
+The prompt is based on the mode (manual or automatic) and has some dynamic text associated for if out of band, in scan mode, etc.

-Freq/Signal/Mode/Lockstatus
+#### Auto mode

+(C 2.8 -2.8) (Auto mode)
+14076.00/-29/USB/A/U

+This indicates the radio is on 14.076mhz, signal strength is -29, USB, VFO A, and Unlocked.
+My tuner setting for this band is Inductor C, Antenna 2.8, Antenna -2.8 (yes, tuning 20m is goofy for me for right now).
+This information is updated about once a second, so if changing frequency all of this updates in basically real time, including if you go out of band it displays a warning, or if different tuner settings are set for a different part of the band, etc.

+#### Manual mode

+(10138.00/-30/USB/A/U) (G 2.8 4.0):

+Manual mode basically has the same information, except it does not update in real time, instead it's accepting input to change settings.
+Each time you hit enter, it updates the prompt.

 ### Manual mode commands